BadIdeaFactory/biffud.com/src/pages/tldr/5-skyppy/post.md

 With Google Cloud Run we only need to spin up a machine when needed.
 Luckily Google allows us to limit the number of virtual machines we run contemporarily.
 With these limits in place we can feel fairly confident that we won’t incur eye-watering costs.

-The other limit we have is that we only accept videos of length 15 minutes or under.
+The other restriction we have is that we only accept videos of length 15 minutes or under.

 ## Performance